 Vet nurse Sarah Kimberley, who is based in Coventry, added: “I’ve seen a few cases of cats getting collars stuck in their mouths and cases in which cats have got their claws caught in them.
 I’m not a fan of cat collars.
 I always recommend microchips as they’re a much safer option.”

-But Southampton principal nurse manager, Sian Richards, said: “I’m not against collars in cats and, in fact, my own cats wear reflective safety collars as I’m paranoid about road traffic accidents.
+But Sian Richards, who worked as a senior nurse in our Southampton clinic, said: “I’m not against collars in cats and, in fact, my own cats wear reflective safety collars as I’m paranoid about road traffic accidents.
 However, I often see cats whose collars haven’t been fitted correctly or, worse still, don’t have a safety breakaway clip.”

-It warned owners against buying collars with buckles that don’t snap open, or those made from elastic, and said the majority of flea collars were also dangerous.
+It is warning owners against buying collars with buckles that don’t snap open, or those made from elastic, and said the majority of flea collars were also dangerous.

 Vets Now’s Laura Playforth added: “Cats love to climb and explore but, as a consequence, they are at risk of snagging their collars.
 That’s why owners should only use collars that have a quick release mechanism.”

-Vets Now has a network of 58 clinics and pet emergency hospitals across the UK.
+Vets Now has a network of more than 60 clinics and pet emergency hospitals across the UK.

 All have a vet and vet nurse on site at all times and are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.